lvgl/lvgl/docs/details/base-widget/scroll.rst

 The propagation on scrolling is called "scroll chaining" and it can be enabled/disabled with ``LV_OBJ_FLAG_SCROLL_CHAIN_HOR/VER`` flag.
-If chaining is disabled the propagation stops on the object and the parent(s) won't be scrolled.
+If chaining is disabled the propagation stops on the Widget and the parent(s) won't be scrolled.

 Scroll momentum
 ---------------

-When the user scrolls an object and releases it, LVGL can emulate inertial momentum for the scrolling.
-It's like the object was thrown and scrolling slows down smoothly.
+When the user scrolls a Widget and releases it, LVGL can emulate inertial momentum for the scrolling.
+It's like the Widget was thrown and scrolling slows down smoothly.

 The scroll momentum can be enabled/disabled with the